anurag-reddy1/ApplyTrack/README.md

   - _Prompt Used_: "how to implement pagination and sorting?"
   - _Bug Fixes_: Resolved issues including broken job link routing, `bootstrap is not defined` ESLint errors, hidden table empty states, and incorrect response rate calculation.
   - _Also used for_: Navbar consistency fixes across pages, adding column sorting, notes tooltip, contacts-column feature, and generating this documentation.
+  - _Prompt Used_: Convert the provided images into the readme format for the Wireframes in the Design_Document.md.

 ---